-This 10-day trip to Rome, Naples and Florence will give students the full Italian cultural experience.
-They’ll see architecture and art, learn about the country’s history, explore its natural wonders and delve into its well-loved cuisine.
-Students will visit Italian Flea markets, marvel at the Colosseum, design mosaics, stare into the depths of Vesuvius’ crater, and ride a bike around the beautiful Tuscan countryside.
+This Cultural school trip to Italy through Rome, Naples & Florence will give students the full Italian experience.
+They’ll see architecture and art, learn about the country’s history, explore its natural wonders and delve into its beloved cuisine through must-see sites as well as workshops and lessons.
+Here’s our cultural educational tour program at a glance:

 Day 1: Explore Rome

 Step off the plane and hop on the Terravision bus to your accommodation in Termini.
 Check into the hotel and make your way out to explore all of Rome’s must-sees.
 Marvel at the historic Trevi fountain, the Pantheon and the Spanish Steps.

 Feast on a welcome dinner and come together for a trip briefing to get you prepped for the week’s adventures.

 Day 2: The Colosseum